 Children and Chiropractic Care

 At the Bozeman Back and Neck Clinic, we recognize that children often have a need for chiropractic care.
 While resilient and quick to heal, children are subjected to numerous factors that can result in injury and illness.
 The very events of birth and infancy can represent most of our earliest trauma to the spine and nervous system.
 Toddlers, faced with the challenges of learning to crawl and walk are constantly straining and falling.
 Preschool and elementary aged children play relentlessly hard and do not always exercise the best judgment concerning risk.
 Older children often develop poor posture, engage in physically demanding sports and are faced with ever increasing workloads at school.
 Late teens and graduates are often starting their first jobs and are not work hardened to all the physical and mentally fatiguing demands of the work force.
+All of these situations put strain on the neck and back.

 Children and Chiropractic Care - Colic